-We consent to the incorporation by reference in Registration Statement No. 333-54256 on Form S-3 of our reports dated March 23, 2005, relating to the financial statements and financial statement schedules of CenterPoint Energy Resources Corp. appearing in this Annual Report on Form 10-K of CenterPoint Energy Resources Corp. for the year ended December 31, 2004.
+We consent to the incorporation by reference in Registration Statement No. 333-128187 on Form S-3 of our reports relating to i) the consolidated financial statements of CenterPoint Energy Resources Corp. and subsidiaries dated March 23, 2005, January 10, 2006, as to the effects of the restatement discussed in Note 13 to the consolidated financial statements (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the restatement discussed in Note 13 to the consolidated financial statements), and ii) the consolidated financial statement schedule dated March 23, 2005 appearing in this Amendment No. 2 to the Annual Report on Form 10-K/A of CenterPoint Energy Resources Corp. for the year ended December 31, 2004.

-DELOITTE & TOUCHE LLP
+DELOITTE & TOUCHE LLP Houston, Texas

-Houston, Texas March 23, 2005